Women’s Health

 Work animals in rural Nicaragua can form the cornerstone of the community.
 When these animals are in poor health, so too are the community members depending on them for their livelihood.
 According to Central America Data, there are fewer than 1,000 veterinarians throughout the entire country of Nicaragua.

 Our volunteers partner with local veterinarians to provide vitamin supplements, de-worming and surgical care for animals in rural communities.
 These procedures help to lower the burden of zoonotic diseases on the community while simultaneously improving the health of the community’s animals, which serve as a source of both food and capital.
-In the past two years HOLA has provided these treatments to over 500 hundred working animals.
+Since 2022 HOLA has provided these treatments to over 1,000 working animals.

 Additionally, The Jamie Byers fund, established in memory of one of HOLA’s original founders, helps fund tuition scholarships for financially disadvantage veterinary students in Nicaragua who have demonstrated a commitment to community service.